LukeNethercott/Data-Structures-Final-Project/1-stacks.md

 ```

 ## Practice - 'Back' in an Internet Browser
-Write a program that keeps track of the URLs that a user has visited in a single browsing session.
+In an internet browser, something needs to keep track of the pages that a user has visited so that when they click the back button, they go to the previously visited page.
 Write a function `new_page()` that adds every URL that a user visits to the top of the stack.
 Write a second function `go_back()` that removes a URL from the stack when the back button is pressed.
-Use [this file](practice-files/stack-practice.py) for your starting code.
+Use [this file](practice-files/stack-practice.py) for your starting/test code.
 After you have completed the practice, feel free to check [this file](practice-files/stack-solution.py) for one of the many possible solutions.
 Good luck!